lwjglgamedev/vulkanbook/bookcontents/chapter-08/chapter-08.md

 }
 ```

-The `loadMeshes` method receives an identifier associated to the model, the path to the file that contains the data of the model, and the directory where the textures will reside.
+The `loadModel` method receives an identifier associated to the model, the path to the file that contains the data of the model, and the directory where the textures will reside.
 This method just calls the homonym method in the same class with a  set of flags that will control the post-processing actions that Assimp will perform (it is a basically a utility method to setup the most common used flags).
 In our case we are using the following flags:

 - `aiProcess_GenSmoothNormals`: This will try to generate smooth normals for all the vertices in the mesh.
 - `aiProcess_JoinIdenticalVertices`: This will try to identify and combine duplicated vertices.